sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 - Role: At the end of the process a recipe is found for the group.
 - Relation: The final recipe is found based on the ingredients the users contibute, the rating of these ingredients, and the group members' allergies.

+## External API
+The spoonacular API (https://spoonacular.com/food-api) is used to retrieve the final recipes based on the given ingredients, intolerances, favourite cuisines and dietary preferences.
+Also the ingredients which the user can choose to contribute to the meal, are retrieved from the API to avoid the need for natural language processing.
+Furthermore, also the intolerances, favourite cuisines and dietary preferences are retrieved from spoonacular to later match the requests to the external API.

+For every displayed final recipe, two calls are needed: One to retrieve the recipe suggestion based on the ingredients with respect to the intolerances and favourite cuisines, a second time to retrieve more detailed information such as image, instructions and ready-in-minutes.
+For the first call we use the complex search provided by spoonacular, with the following additions: ignorePantry=true (we assume that pantry items are at home already), type=main course (we give only recipes for main courses), sort=max-used-ingredients (we first maximise the used ingredients, instead of minimising the additionally needed ones).
+The second call uses the api.spoonacular.com/recipes/id/information.

+The dietary preferences mentioned in the user’s profile are only taken into account while using the go solo option.

 ## Launch & Deployment

 ### Getting started with Spring Boot